alvarotor/entitier-go/README.md

 The interface-generic-repo.go file defines the `IGenericRepo` interface, which specifies the methods that any repository implementation should provide.
 This allows for easy swapping of repository implementations if needed.

+### controllers/

+The controllers directory contains Go files that define the controllers of the application.

+#### generic_controller.go

+The generic_controller.go file implements a generic controller that works with the generic repository and service.
+It provides a layer of abstraction between the repository, service and the application's HTTP handlers.
+The controller includes methods that correspond to the CRUD operations:

+- `GetAll`: Retrieves all entities of a specific type.
+- `Get`: Retrieves a single entity by ID.
+- `Create`: Creates a new entity.
+- `Delete`: Removes an entity.
+- `Update`: Modifies an existing entity.

 ### services/

 The services directory contains Go files that define the business logic of the application.